marko-js/marko/docs/what-is-new-marko-v3.md

 # Next steps

-The Marko compiler and runtime are very stable, but external tools need to catch up.
-We would like to see the existing Atom plugin ([language-marko](https://atom.io/packages/language-marko)) and Sublime Text plugin ([sublime-marko](https://github.com/merwan7/sublime-marko)) be updated to better support the new syntax.
-In addition, we would like to see other developer tools like WebStorm support syntax highlighting for Marko templates.
-Finally, we would like to see Marko linting tools be developed.

 If you have ideas on how to improve Marko please let us know.
 We welcome new contributors so if you would like to help out please join us in the [Gitter chat room for Marko](gitter.im/marko-js/marko), [file an issue on Github](https://github.com/marko-js/marko) or send us a pull request.